 There may never be a perfect time to come out.
 Many apostates have never had to have a conversation as difficult as telling their family or friends they no longer believe.
 Some may have never opposed the power dynamics in their house at all.

 A checklist to think about, if you’re reliant on your family, might look something like this:

 - Am I financially dependent upon my parents?

 - Will I be able to stay elsewhere, even if only for a while, if I need to leave?

 - Do I have a support network around me that accept me?

-- Am I at risk from physical violence by coming out?
+- Am I at risk of physical violence by coming out?

-There’s no pressure to come out as an apostate, but people who do come out often talk about their need to live honest lives, and not feel like an alien in their own skin.
-It can help you build a real and more honest relationship with your friends and family or to live much more authentically.
+People often talk about their need to live authentic lives, and coming out as an apostate can sometimes help you build a more honest relationship with your friends and family.
 It can also help you begin the process of healing from mental health trauma that many apostates build up through an unhealthy upbringing.

 Is there a process?

 Telling people, you are an apostate gets easier over time.
 The first few times may be daunting, especially if you are telling close family and friends.
 Tell people you feel you can trust first.
 For some, this may be a family member, a teacher, partner or doctor.
 By coming out to a few people that you trust will build a foundation of support.

 Some start with one parent and then the other, others tell their whole family at the same time.
 You may decide to come out in person, or it might be easier to write a letter.
 If possible speak to a friend you trust about your options and help them help you think them through.